clesleycode/natural-language-processing/Intro to NLP.md

 #### 4.1.1 Ambiguity

 But what if a word can be tagged as more than one part of speech?
 For example, the word "sink."
 Depending on the content of the sentence, it could either be a noun or a verb.

+Furthermore, what if a piece of text demonstrates a rhetorical device like sarcasm or irony?
+Clearly this can mislead the sentiment analyzer to misclassify a regular expression.

 ### 4.2 Unigram Models